theprodev/easy-image-classify/README.md

 - No need to know about YOLO, darknet and other highly technical things.

 ## Setup Instructions
-- Download the zip file from here.
+- Download or Clone the repo.
-- Upload the contents of src folder to a live domain.
+- Upload the contents of /www folder to a live domain.
 It is a must.
 It will not work from localhost.
 - You can put in any path on your domain like http://<www.yourdomain.com>/easy-image-classify/